Botfuel/botfuel-dialog/references/prompt_dialog.md

 )
 ```

-Allows to perform things before a prompt dialog is completed, like chaining with another dialog or actions in the brain.
+Allows to perform things before a PromptDialog is completed, like chaining with another dialog or actions in the brain.

 > For example you can **chaining** a new dialog or **performing** actions on the brain.